RobotLocomotion/drake/tools/workspace/README.md

 libraries or tools that do not natively support Bazel: https://docs.bazel.build/versions/master/external.html#depending-on-non-bazel-projects

-Files named `package.bzl` are repository rules, and intended to be a stable entry point for other Bazel projects to refer to the same dependencies that Drake is using: https://docs.bazel.build/versions/master/skylark/concepts.html
+Files named `repository.bzl` are repository rules, and intended to be a stable entry point for other Bazel projects to refer to the same dependencies that Drake is using: https://docs.bazel.build/versions/master/skylark/concepts.html